Design Manual for Roads and Bridges: Overview

-Specific Subjects
+Specific subjects

 Scheme appraisal

 In terms of scheme appraisal, the cost-benefit and environmental impact assessment methods set out in DMRB provide important inputs into the approach used to appraise new road schemes, including the former New Approach to Appraisal.

 Safety barriers (road restraint systems)

 The approach to safety barriers was revised in 2005/06 from a prescriptive approach to a risk assessment-based system (Road Restraints Risk Assessment Process (RRRAP)).
-TD 19/06 - "Requirements for Road Restraint Systems" was issued and the safety barrier drawings in Volume 3 of the Manual of Contract Documents for Highways Works were withdrawn, to be replaced by Highways Agency accepted EN 1317 Road Restraint Systems list.
+TD 19/06 – "Requirements for Road Restraint Systems" was issued and the safety barrier drawings in Volume 3 of the Manual of Contract Documents for Highways Works were withdrawn, to be replaced by Highways Agency accepted EN 1317 Road Restraint Systems list.

 Timeline

 When the DMRB was originally published in 1992 it only covered roads in England and Wales.
 Its remit was subsequently extended to include roads in Scotland and Northern Ireland.
-DMRB is managed by National Highways on behalf of the agencies responsible for trunk roads in Scotland, Wales and Northern Ireland, however the requirements given may be subject to regional variations.
+DMRB is managed by National Highways on behalf of the agencies responsible for trunk roads in Scotland, Wales and Northern Ireland.
+However, the requirements given may be subject to national variations in the three devolved nations.

 In 1992 it was published as loose leaf set of documents in lever arch files.
 In 2002 the DMRB was made freely available on the internet at.
 Paper copies in the lever arch folders continued to be available to purchase as well as copies available on compact discs.